codewithshek/AI-powered-Resume-Screening-and-Ranking-System/README.md

 # 🖼️ Preview
 ![image](https://github.com/user-attachments/assets/1277d71c-9f92-4be0-accc-1f52c75efd9c)

-# 📑 Project Presentation
+# 📑 Project Document
-For a detailed overview of the project, you can refer to the project presentation:
+For a detailed overview of the project, you can refer to the project Document:

 AI-powered-Resume-Screening-and-Ranking-System-PPT.pptx